FourStringFunk/center_mycological_analytics/README.md

 - Protect all API keys and sensitive information with environment variables
 - Deploy using Heroku (with data)
 - Have a responsive, polished, and interactive UI
-- Meed good-quality coding standards
+- Meet good-quality coding standards
 - Have a professional README

 ## TABLE OF CONTENTS